The Pygmalion Effect

 Brophy hypothesized that the low expectations created a disadvantageous learning environment.
 Accordingly, the deficient learning environment then impacted the child’s learning.
 Brophy listed eight concrete expressions that convey low expectation on students:

-• giving-up easily on low-expectation students
+• giving-up easily on low-expectations students

 • criticizing them more often for failure